Background

 A single purchase is great.
 But what if you could turn it into a regular thing?

-Undoubtedly, businesses that have adopted the subscription model have found the secret to retaining customers simply and effectively.
+Undoubtedly, subscription-based businesses have found the secret to retaining customers simply and effectively.
 Just look at Netflix.
-The brand has been using it for years to keep customers paying for its services every single month!
+The brand has been using it for years to keep customers paying for its services every single month.

 But what about eCommerce stores and retailers?
-Well, the subscription model is really easy-to-implement, and you can promote it alongside your one-time purchases.
+Well, the subscription model could be equally effective there.
+It’s easy-to-implement, and you can promote it alongside your one-time purchases.

 blueland subscription checkout